How to calculate an angle

 Take this quiz to practise solving problems with angles.

 NEW!
-Play Guardians: Defenders of Mathematica - the Halloween update. gameNEW!
-Play Guardians: Defenders of Mathematica - the Halloween update
+Play Guardians: Defenders of Mathematica - the winter update. gameNEW!
+Play Guardians: Defenders of Mathematica - the winter update

-Experience Mathematica as you’ve never seen it before, with all-new backgrounds and costumes for Halloween.
+It's Mathematica as you’ve never seen it before, with all-new festive backgrounds and costumes.
 Available for a limited time only.
 Use your maths skills to save the day before it's too late!

 More on Lines and angles